 Social studies in the Preschool classroom is designed to develop a child’s positive identity and an emerging sense of self and others.
 We offer children many opportunities to become a part of the classroom community so that each child feels accepted and gains a sense of belonging.
 Class materials are chosen to build understandings of social roles, family, community, and diversity through appropriate play.
 Beginning in Preschool-3 Discovery, students participate in Civilization Fair, where students immerse themselves in an ancient civilization.

-Music is integrated into every part of the curriculum.
+Music is integrated into every part of our curriculum.
 Teachers provide varied opportunities for children to sing, dance, and listen to music.
 Songs and movement expand their exposure to language, rhythm, and creative expression.
 Children enjoy time to play with and explore appropriate musical instruments.
 A music teacher visits the classroom twice a week.
-They sing, dance, move and play simple instruments.
+They sing, dance, move, and play simple instruments.